imoledebayo/LITA-DATA-ANALYSIS/README.md

-# LITA-CAPSTONE-PROJECT
+## LITA CAPSTONE PROJECT 2024
 ## PROJECT OVERVIEW
-In this project i will be working on two retail data sets:
+In this project I will be working on data sets from two retail store:
 - wears sales data set
 - subscription data set